x-vin/covidcures/docs/src/allopathic.md

 **When ill, these reserves of essential vitamins drop quickly, and therefore daily supplementation is important.**

 Two meta-analyses of twelve and thirteen randomized controlled trials (Ref), demonstrated clinical benefits of Lactobacillus and Bifidobacterium administration in mechanically ventilated patients in ICU, showing a lower incidence of upper respiratory tract infections and ventilator-associated pneumonia.
-Therefore, it might be a good idea to supplement with milk kefir, especially from a reliable source of organic, raw, whole milk, if one is available."
+Therefore, it might be a good idea to supplement with milk kefir, especially from a reliable source of organic, raw, whole milk, if one is available.

 ### Typical duration of treatment:
-Prophylactic care, long-term during infectious epidemic and risk of exposure
+Prophylactic care, long-term during infectious epidemic and risk of exposure.

 Supplementation should be avoided during acute infection, except under the supervision of experienced physicians.